withfatpanda/illuminate-wordpress/README.md

 ```

 This example uses anonymous functions to process requests; the use
 of POPO controllers is also supported.

+The functions `Router::get`, `Router::post`, `Router::put`, and
+`Router::delete` (among others) are each keyed to the request method
+used to make the request; if `GET /wp-json/your-plugin/v1/option/foo`
+is requested, that first function will be invoked, bound by `Router::get`.

 The `Route::when` function
 allows you to dictate whether or not the endpoint can be reached by
 the current user. `Route::args` allows you to specify the arguments
 an endpoint receives, validating their content using the simple,